IE-482-582/Final-Project---Maze-Runners/PROPOSAL.md

 ## Measures of Success
 - [x] View maze world in simulator.
-- [x] Whether the two robots are moving simultaneously.
+- [x] Whether the two robots are moving.
+- [ ] Whether the two robots are controlled simulatneously.
-- [x] Whether the two robots are following collision avoidance or not.
+- [ ] Whether the two robots are following collision avoidance or not.
 - [ ] Whether the robots are following the voice commands or not.
 - [ ] Have a classmate follow the steps in the README to successfully run the simulation without any help.